et in the picturesque village of Burpham in the South Downs

 Your generosity is appreciated.

-One of our great assets is our sizeable car park just past the pub, next door to the cricket field and pavilion.
-We encourage all customers to use this rather than parking on the street, to ease possible congestion in the village.
+One of our great assets is the sizeable car park just past the pub, next door to the cricket field and pavilion.